Mylo19984/fpl-data-pipeline/README.md

 - CONSTRAINT pk_player_week_id PRIMARY KEY (element_, round_gw)

 ## Files are separated in few groups
-- python code for airflow dags
+- code for airflow dags
-- python code for flask representation of data
+- code for flask representation of data
+- code for unit tests
+- code for scrapping understat premier league data

-## Python code for airflow dags
+## Code for airflow dags
 - sql_queries.py; containts all sql queris used in the python project
 - includes.py; contains all functions needed for transfering data from fantasy premier league api to postgre db
 - pull-fpl-data-s3-postgree.py; contains airflow dags